fossix/fossix.github.io/_posts/2018-09-11-go-json-marhsal-empty-slice.md

 ---
 layout: post
 title:  "Go's json marshal"
+excerpt: "Marshalling nil objects"
 date:   2018-09-11 11:16:17 +0700
 categories: golang
 tags: [go, golang]
 author: sab
 ---

-When marshalling if the variable reference is nil then json lib encodes it as `nil`.
+When marshalling if the variable reference is `nil` then json lib encodes it as `nil`.
 But for an empty slice preferred would be to have `[]`.

 ```go
 package main